Showing posts with label harvey road. Show all posts

 Picture from April 2019 by author.

 In January 2007, Circuit City moved to a new location at University Drive and Highway 6 (about where Half-Price Books is today) and closed down their location, only for the new location to close down a few years later. ("Bryan-College Station sees boom in businesses" from The Eagle).
-In early August 2012, Guitar Center opened a store at the location but it retains its original architecture.
+In early August 2012, Guitar Center opened a store at the location but it retains most of its original architecture.

 Wednesday, December 4, 2013

-Post Oak Square, featuring Krispy Kreme
+Post Oak Square, featuring Weingarten

 Like some of my other older posts, this one has gotten numerous rewrites and updates, and initially the original version of the post actually had some wrong information.
 This was because the supermarket in question only lasted two months.
-Post Oak Square was built in 1983 as a companion to Post Oak Mall (by different developers—more on that later), with one of the major stores it opened with being Weingarten.
+Post Oak Square was built in 1983 as a strip mall companion to Post Oak Mall.
+The center struggled in its original incarnation because it was built by different developers than the mall and had very few inlets and outlets.
+An attempt to connect to Post Oak Mall's ring road was also shot down as the mall decided to take advantage of their property rights and put barricades blocking the access road, and eventually posting guards there before the driveway was removed.
+(A shout-out to Henry Mayo who helped me nail down where Grandy's was, and also gave information about the ring road access).

+Post Oak Square had just one main anchor when it opened, an outlet of Weingarten.
 The intrigue I've had with this plaza goes back some time, as according to the HAIF's DrFood, "Weingarten's in College Station in the shopping center next to Post Oak Mall.
 The store was very upscale when it opened.
 They had gourmet food like Central Market does, a coffee bar, and a huge candy/nut bar.
 They had a bakery that today would rival Central Markets.
 Being a Weingarten's they had the only Kosher section in the [greater area].
-It then became another name when Weingarten's sold out on the verge of bankruptcy.
-I don't know what it is now, I think a Toys-R-Us."
+It then became another name when Weingarten's sold out on the verge of bankruptcy."

 When it opened in November 1983, Weingarten was on the small side, but relatively upscale